Dannyzen/gcp-functions-cron-http/readme.md

 # App Engine Cron with Google Cloud Functions

+> This project is a fork of the [firebase/functions-cron](https://github.com/firebase/functions-cron) project, but modified to use purely HTTP triggers instead of Pub/Sub.

 Google App Engine provides a Cron service.
 Using this service for scheduling, you can build an application to reliably schedule tasks which can trigger Google Cloud Functions.